recursivenomad/index-audio-interface/BUILDING.md

 Hold down the BOOTSEL button and plug in the Pico.
 Copy the file `...\pico-examples\build\hello_world\usb\hello_usb.uf2` over to the Pico.

-Once the Pico restarts, check the drop-down again in Serial Studio to see what the new COM port index is, and select it.
+Once the Pico restarts, check the drop-down again in Serialibre to see what the new COM port index is, and select it.
 Select a baud rate of 115200.
 You should see the Pico repeatedly printing "`Hello world!`"